5 DAYS FROM $2,299

 Soak in Lima’s offerings with a second day at leisure.
 There’s plenty to explore — from the ancient Catholic catacombs beneath the San Francisco de Lima Basilica and Convent to the renowned Larco Museum’s more than 50,000 pieces of ceramics.
 Or simply stroll the city streets for unexpected delights, boutiques, cafés and restaurants.
 Lunch and dinner will be on your own, so take this time to fully delve into Lima’s exciting gastronomic hotspots.

 Panoramic Lima — and a regional delicacy

-Reap the spoils of your luxurious ship with a day at sea
+Reap the spoils of your luxurious expedition vessel with a day at sea

 Trekking the Atacama coastline

 We’ll wake up today in the northern Chilean town of Arica.
 Once devastated by an 1868 earthquake that triggered a subsequent tsunami, Arica today is a haven for surf lovers and home of the Arica Cathedral, designed by Gustave Eiffel (of Eiffel Tower fame).

 From Arica, we’ll take a meandering drive toward the coastal resort towns of El Laucho and La Lisera, disembarking to enjoy the panoramic views found at El Morro de Arica, once a strategic location for the Chilean military during the War of the Pacific (1879-1883).
 Unforgettable Moment: Then we’ll walk south along the coastal road to Corazones/Anzata.
 While most of the walk takes place on coastal paths and sandy hills, we’ll also pass through caves and caverns, eventually arriving at Puntilla, where we’ll watch for sea lions and birds before beginning the trek back.